The Opera Bar at the Sydney Opera House.

 - And many more here.

 - Top of the Shangri-la.
-Free to enter, buy a drink or not, and enjoy the view of Sydney Harbour.
+It's free to enter, buy a drink or not, and enjoy the view of Sydney Harbour.
 It's especially dazzling at night.

 - Top of the Old Clare Hotel.
 When you're in Chippendale, maybe grabbing a meal at Spice Alley, go to the pool/bar at the top of the Old Clare Hotel for a cold drink.